Before- and After-School at C&C

 |

 Design, build, and bring big ideas to life!
 In this hands-on class, students work with Katie to sketch, cut, assemble, and refine their own one-of-a-kind creations—from vehicles and cutouts to imaginative, unexpected inventions.
 This class fosters creativity, problem-solving, and collaboration in our workshop setting.
-Cost for the winter session: $615. |
+Cost for the spring session: $615. |

 | Debate for Xs-XIIIs 3:15-4:30 p.m. |